 - Menstrual cramps- Feverfew is a smooth muscle relaxant and blocks prostaglandins linked to pain and inflammation.

 - Arthritis- Feverfew suppresses inflammatory prostaglandins, leukotrienes and thromboxanes, three culprits of inflammation.
 It acts much like nonsteroidal anti-inflammatory drugs, but without the side effects.

 - Rheumatoid arthritis- coupled with other actions of Feverfew, is its ability to inhibit the release of inflammatory chemicals from platelets.

 Until more is learned to uncover Feverfew’s mysteries, chose a product prepared from dried leaf, standardized to at least .2% Parthenolide.
 While Parthenolide may not be the active, at least it is a marker.
 If you can find Feverfew grown in the U.K., you may improve your chances of effectiveness.
 In Canada, where Feverfew is an over-the-counter drug for migraines, the recommended dose is 125 mg daily of .2% Parthenolide standardized preparation.
 This yields a daily intake of 250 micrograms of Parthenolide.

 Remember that Feverfew suppresses migraines and is not a cure.
 It is to be used on a maintenance basis.
 Feverfew has been shown to decrease the severity, frequency, and duration of headaches.
 Clinical experience dictates that it may take four to six weeks to effect a positive outcome.

-Consider supplementing with and magnesium to possibly further enhance the effectiveness of Feverfew.
+Consider supplementing with vitamin B-2 and magnesium to possibly further enhance the effectiveness of Feverfew.
 Every little bit helps.